ajschumacher/ajschumacher.github.io/2013/09/23/perplexity-what-it-is-and-what-yours-is/index.md

 [<a href="http://ajschumacher.github.io/perplexity/">Test <em>your</em> perplexity!</a>]

 Perplexity is an interesting measure of how well you're predicting something.
-It has a nice <a href="http://en.wikipedia.org/wiki/Perplexity">mathy definition</a>;&#160;I'll try to describe it quite simply here.
+It has a nice <a href="http://en.wikipedia.org/wiki/Perplexity">mathy definition</a>; I'll try to describe it quite simply here.

 Say the real thing you want to predict is the sequence of numbers from one to six.
 If you predict each number in turn with a six-sided die, you will be right about one sixth of the time.
 The die's perplexity with this data (and really with any data it could possibly predict - dice are <a href="http://en.wikipedia.org/wiki/Cleromancy">dumb</a>) is six.